-Anxiety produces a state of tension that motivates us to make it go away.
-Not unlike a baby crying eliciting a hardwired responsive action to make it end, anxiety is a natural motivator to problem solve, and take protective action towards the elements of life we care about most.
+Anxiety produces a state of tension that motivates us to make it stop, not unlike when a baby cries and we feel compelled to take some action to make it end.
+Anxiety is a natural motivator to problem solve, and to take protective action towards what we treasure most in our lives.

 Anxiety is one of your most trusted inner resources that can steer you towards the areas of your life that are most important to you, and need your attention.
 It is a signal of needed growth, and the energy to fuel change.